 - removal of both ovaries and fallopian tubes

 - removal of the omentum

-- removal of as much cancerous tissue as possible
+- removal of as much tissue that has cancer cells as possible

 - biopsies of any tissue that might be cancerous

 Surgery is usually followed by chemotherapy.
 Medications can be given intravenously or through the abdomen.
 This is called intraperitoneal treatment.
-Side effects of chemotherapy can be very unpleasant.
-They include:
+Side effects of chemotherapy can include:

 - hair loss